 - Bully Stoppers

 - Kids Helpline

 - Lifeline

 - Bullying.
 No way!

 - Student Wellbeing Hub

-- Office of the eSafety Commissioner
+- eSafety Commissioner

 - Australian Student Wellbeing Framework

 EVALUATION

 This policy will be reviewed on an annual basis or earlier as required, following analysis of school data on reported incidents of, and responses to bullying to ensure that the policy remains up to date, practical and effective.